Skip to main content

 The difference is between turns, not within a turn

-Both layers run identical graph nodes in identical order.
-The persistent layer saves state to SQLite after each turn and restores it via reducers on the next.
+Both layers run the same runtime stages in the same order.
+The persistent layer saves app-owned state through the configured backend after each turn and restores reducer-backed fields on the next.

 How state accumulates